oblinger/HookAnchorApp/MY/PLAN/__Repeat__.md

--- All the right knowlege in all the wrong ways
+-- All the right knowledge in all the wrong ways
 -- N^2 successive learning jumps
 ==> Small number of mental interlingua